alienyaoi/alien-yaoi/README.md

 # alien-yaoi
-hello read me!
+. hello read me!
 ˚ ཐི⋆♱⋆ཋྀ ˚

-dni if ur a steve cobs kinnie /hj dni if ur in the country balls fandom yall r weird.
+. dni if ur a steve cobs kinnie /hj dni if ur in the country balls fandom yall r weird.
 dni if ur a proshipper/comshipper.

-#1 noco lover #1 aletyler lover #1 malcody lover #1 trody lover #1 duntrent lover #1 trustin lover #1 alenoco lover #1 aleduncan lover #1 gwent lover
+. #1 noco lover #1 aletyler lover #1 malcody lover #1 trody lover #1 duntrent lover #1 trustin lover #1 alenoco lover #1 aleduncan lover #1 gwent lover
 ˚ ཐི⋆♱⋆ཋྀ ˚

-🤓 : "errmm...why do you ship noco...they have no chemistr-" "SHUT TYE FRRRREAAAAKMK UPPPP!!!"
+. 🤓 : "errmm...why do you ship noco...they have no chemistr-" "SHUT TYE FRRRREAAAAKMK UPPPP!!!"
 ˚ ཐི⋆♱⋆ཋྀ ˚

-my name is cody and i have the autism spectrum :3
+. my name is cody and i have the autism spectrum :3
 ˚ ཐི⋆♱⋆ཋྀ ˚

-fandoms im in : spooky month / scott pilgrim / south park / total drama island / inanimate insanity / my little pony / little miss fortune / papa louie / diary of a wimpy kid / hfjONE / BURNER / discord emoji all stars / animatic battles / its time for the / the nightly manor huge fan of total drama fan since 2019!! pls int favorite character is dj and cody!!
+. fandoms im in : spooky month / scott pilgrim / south park / total drama island / inanimate insanity / my little pony / little miss fortune / papa louie / diary of a wimpy kid / hfjONE / BURNER / discord emoji all stars / animatic battles / its time for the / the nightly manor / class of '09 (maybe)
+! huge fan of total drama fan since 2019!! pls int favorite character is dj and cody!!
 ˚ ཐི⋆♱⋆ཋྀ ˚

-pls don't copy my skins!! thank u! ❤️ pls don't be weird, awkward, and embarrassing around me, im a minor and asexual. pls follow me on pinterest! @codybrahhh. thank you for defending me on july 14 2023. i will never forget that moment. thank you for carrying on something i couldn't. never give up.
+! pls don't copy my skins!! thank u! ❤️ pls don't be weird, awkward, and embarrassing around me, im a minor and asexual. pls follow me on pinterest! @codybrahhh. thank you for defending me on july 14 2023. i will never forget that moment. thank you for carrying on something i couldn't. never give up.
 ˚ ཐི⋆♱⋆ཋྀ ˚

+.
 "All he wanted in the world is to make everyone happy." -Drew R.I.P.
 Todd, Buster, and Sophie.
 "For years he was barking up the wrong tree, worried about his sins becoming too visible on my skin.
 She was always worried about the silly things, but me.
 And when he turned his back, I was the dog who bit his neck."
 𖤐 ily my gf milo!! 𖤐